Epic Code LAB1230792 Hemolytic Anemia Evaluation, Blood

 Osmotic Fragility:

 Specimens for erythrocyte osmotic fragility tests are anticoagulated with EDTA.
 Osmotic lysis is performed using sodium chloride solution, 0.5 g/dL.
 An incubated fragility test is performed following 24-hour incubation at 37° C at the following sodium chloride concentrations: 0.60, 0.65, and 0.75 g/dL.
-Results are reported and interpreted.(Larson CJ, Scheidt R, Fairbanks VF: The osmotic fragility test for hereditary spherocytosis: use of EDTA-anticoagulated blood stored at 4° C for up to 96 hours.
+Results are reported and interpreted.(Larson CJ, Scheidt R, Fairbanks VF.
+The osmotic fragility test for hereditary spherocytosis: use of EDTA-anticoagulated blood stored at 4° C for up to 96 hours.
 Am Soc Clin Pathol Meeting Abstract, 1988; Larson CJ, Scheidt R, Fairbanks VF.
 The osmotic fragility test for hereditary spherocytosis: objective criteria for test interpretation.
 Am Soc Clin Pathol Meeting Abstract, 1988; King MJ, Zanella A. Hereditary red cell membrane disorders and laboratory diagnostic testing.
 Int J Lab Hematol.
 2013;35:237-243)

 Band 3/Eosin-5-Maleimide Binding Assay: